This article has been updated as of January 6, 2019

-3. Developing Self-Awareness and Fostering Passions: An essential component of one-to-one mentoring sessions are weekly self-reflections, which give students the chance to build awareness around their ability to set and follow through on appropriate academic and social goals.
+3. Developing Self-Awareness and Fostering Passions: An essential component of 1:1 mentoring sessions is weekly self-reflection, which give students the chance to build awareness around their ability to set and follow through on academic and social goals.
 Students who practice individual goal-setting and reflection over time are better able to accurately assess their strengths, as well as recognize and act on areas for self-improvement.
-Exploring personal interests goes hand-in-hand with identifying strengths, and students are encouraged by their mentors to explore ways in and out of schools — through clubs or community programs and projects — that will help build and expand these personal interests and passions.
+Exploring personal interests goes hand-in-hand with identifying strengths, and students are encouraged by their mentors to explore ways in and out of school — through clubs or community programs and projects — that help build and expand personal interests and passions.

 3 Benefits of Mentorship for Teachers